BrianLipscombe/power_standz/README.md

 Please note that at this stage, PowerStandz is a fictitious eCommerce store created for the purposes of satisfying the requirements for the Code Institute Full Stack Development Course Milestone Project 4.

-Also, please note, constraints in student-level skill set, along with a lack of time to study while working full time, played major parts in the limitations of this project.

 ## User Experience (UX)

 * User Stories